ceph/ceph/doc/rbd/qemu-rbd.rst

 another Ceph configuration file path or another user.
 When specifying a user, QEMU uses the ``ID`` rather than the full ``TYPE:ID``.
 See `User Management - User`_ for details.
-Do not prepend the client type (i.e., ``client.``) to the beginning of the user  ID, or you will receive an authentication error.
+Do not prepend the client type (i.e., ``client.``) to the beginning of the user  ``ID``, or you will receive an authentication error.
 You should have the key for the ``admin`` user or the key of another user you specify with the ``:id={user}`` option in a keyring file stored in default path (i.e., ``/etc/ceph`` or the local directory with appropriate file ownership and